k-kahraman/cv/README.md

 # **Kaan Kahraman**
 Junior Software Developer and Computer Engineering Student.
-Visit my personal Website [k-kahraman.github.io](k-kahraman.github.io/)
+More information can be found on [my personal website](k-kahraman.github.io/)

 ## Work Experience